Dear Aunty Spam: Best Way to Beat Spam with Outlook 2003? - 2,572 Views, 2 Comments

 Dear Full,

-Aunty is so pleased that you enjoy her column, and if you get a chuckle out of it at the same time, well, then, my work here is done (ok, not really).
+We are so pleased that you enjoy our column {Ed. note: this Q&A column has since been discontinued}, and if you get a chuckle out of it at the same time, well, then, our work here is done (ok, not really).

 Outlook 2003 actually contains some fairly nifty built-in anti-spam functions, similar to those found in many of today’s end-user email programs.